 There are over 200 cultivars of common holly, some with variegated leaves.
 Most of them produce bright red berries that are toxic to humans and pets, so bear this in mind when deciding where to plant.

-Holly is tolerant of most soil conditions, although will require regular moisture, and to keep plants looking at their best, an application of balanced, slow-release fertilizer once a year in spring is recommended.
+Holly is tolerant of most soil conditions, although it will require regular moisture.
+To keep plants looking their best, an application of balanced, slow-release fertilizer once a year in spring is recommended.

-‘Blue Princess’ is a hybrid cultivar with dense, blue-green foliage and produces bright red berries in the fall.
+‘Blue Princess’ is a hybrid cultivar with dense blue-green foliage that produces bright red berries in the fall.

-With a mature height of 10-12 feet, and an 8- to 10-feet spread, this fast-growing evergreen makes a perfect spiky hedge.
+With a mature height of 10-12 feet, and an eight- to 10-foot spread, this fast-growing evergreen makes a perfect spiky hedge.